Boston Manor House: Description of the house

 On the immediate left of the hall is the dining room.
 It is not very large and is painted in a bright yellow which was both popular and expensive when it was in fashion.
 It has a number of prints and paintings hanging on the walls of local scenes from times gone by.

 Once back in the hallway and walking through the screen, there is to the left-hand side a door to the library, which is about the same size as the dining room.
 It has some interesting features.
-Unfortunately the room now remains locked and cannot be seen by visitors due to the dangerous condition of the wall on that side of the house.
+The room is now locked and cannot be seen by visitors due to the dangerous condition of the wall on that side of the house.
 Beyond the library door is the west side door to the garden.

 The west side of the hall also has a mostly original left hand winding Jacobean staircase.

-The angle of ascent (or rake) of the stairs is more gentle than in modern buildings, with both a lower ‘rise’ to the next tread and deeper ‘run’ to the next step.
+The angle of ascent (or rake) of the stairs is gentler than in modern buildings, with both a lower ‘rise’ to the next tread and deeper ‘run’ to the next step.
 The treads are bullnosed and obediently creak to each and every footfall a visitor may place upon them.

 Square carved oak newel posts support the ends of banisters with carved tapered balusters running between.
 The opposite side of the stairs are mirrored with a Trompe d'œil balustrade.
 For this period in England, this is an extremely rare example of this technique and so is now been preserved behind transparent sheets.
 The design has striking similarities to those at Hatfield House.

 A 19th-century addition to the top of the newel posts are small plaster or composition castings of lions which are sitting on their haunches, with their bodies erect and both forepaws raised from the ground (i.e., holding ‘sejant erect attitude’), Each animal hold a shield bearing the arms of a different Clitherow member.
 These may have been added for the visit of King William IV and Queen Adelaide; for although the Clitherows were commoners they could nevertheless trace their family tree back to the reign of Henry V.